 Long-term mental health care is very effective at helping individuals with persistent mental health issues build mechanisms for better functioning.

-Some conditions better handled in long-term psychiatric care include:
+Some conditions better handled in long-term psychiatric care facilities include:

 - Substance abuse disorder